SkylineCommunications/dataminer-docs/dataminer-overview/DataMiner_Stack_Functions/Stack_Orchestration.md

 > [!TIP]
 > For more information:
 >
-> - [**Watch how it works: from event creation to live event monitoring.**](https://community.dataminer.services/event-job-management-dataminer-covers-your-complete-media-service-supply-chain/) This demo series consists of 8 chronological videos demonstrating how DataMiner can manage events and jobs in any media service supply chain.
+> - [Watch how it works: from event creation to live event monitoring.](https://community.dataminer.services/event-job-management-dataminer-covers-your-complete-media-service-supply-chain/) This demo series consists of 8 chronological videos demonstrating how DataMiner can manage events and jobs in any media service supply chain.
-> - [**Production Event Management: From job to booking**](https://community.dataminer.services/video/production-event-management-1-5-from-job-to-booking/).
+> - [Production Event Management: From job to booking](https://community.dataminer.services/video/production-event-management-1-5-from-job-to-booking/).
 This 5-part demo about managing and orchestrating live productions in a more efficient way covers the complete workflow: from scheduling a production and gathering all data that is required for that production to making reservations for people, incoming signals, media assets, and production equipment.
 Linked to this, you will also find an 8-part use case with many screenshots.
 > - Videos related to Job Manager in the [video library](https://community.dataminer.services/videos?_sf_s=Job)
 > - [Job Manager user guide](xref:jobs)